 Dutch Shepherd History

-As you can tell from its name, the Dutch Shepherd originated from the countryside of the Netherlands in the early 1800s.
-They were developed by farmers and shepherds to perform all sorts of farm work, including herding cattle and sheep, pulling small carts, keeping chickens out of the gardens, and acting as watchdogs.
-They had impressive strength and intelligence that allowed them to do more than the average dog.
+As you can tell from its name, the Dutch Shepherd originated from the countryside of the Netherlands in the early 1800s,, along with other Dutch breeds.
+They were developed alongside different shepherd breeds by farmers and shepherds to perform all sorts of farm work, including herding sheep and cattle, pulling small carts, keeping chickens out of the gardens, and acting as watchdogs.

 At first, it was hard for many people to distinguish Dutch Shepherds from their close relatives, the German Shepherd, and the Belgian Shepherd.
 However, by 1914, the official breed standard determined that Dutch Shepherds could only be brindle-colored (brownish, orange-brown, or yellow-brown).
 Since then, the three breeds have diverged, and it is now easier to tell the difference between them.